scorpido74/azure-docs.nl-nl/articles/machine-learning/how-to-enable-virtual-network.md

 > - Gebruikers interface voor automatische machine learning
 > - Gebruikers interface voor het labelen van gegevens
 > - Gebruikers interface voor gegevens sets
+> - Notebooks
 >
->  Als u probeert, wordt er een fout bericht weer gegeven bij het visualiseren van gegevens uit een opslag account in een virtueel netwerk dat lijkt op:`__Error: Unable to profile this dataset.
+> Als u probeert, wordt er een bericht weer gegeven dat vergelijkbaar is met de volgende fout:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>Wat is een VNET?